 The comprehensive examination is a written exam that covers all of physics that a physics graduate student can be expected to know at the end of one year of formal course work in the curriculum; however, it will stress classical mechanics, electromagnetism, quantum mechanics, and statistical physics.
 The examination is prepared and administered by a faculty committee, appointed by the Chairperson, and the examination is evaluated by this committee with approval of the faculty of the department.

 The examination is offered twice a year, the week before the beginning of each semester.
 The student must pass one of two possible attempts in order to continue in the graduate program before the end of their second year.
-A student, who fails the first attempt, must make their second attempt the next time the exam is offered.
+A student who fails the first attempt must make their second attempt the next time the exam is offered.
 The first attempt would typically be a fall exam taken a week before the beginning of the student’s second fall semester.
 If unsuccessful, the second try would be a spring exam, one week before the beginning of their second spring semester.
-Exceptionally well-prepared and qualified students can make the FIRST Attempt of the exam either by arriving one week early to take a fall exam or taking a spring exam during their first year.
+Exceptionally well-prepared and qualified students can make the FIRST attempt of the exam either by arriving one week early to take a fall exam or taking a spring exam during their first year.
 A student choosing to do this who does not pass their first attempt must take the comprehensive examination before the next semester begins.

 Research Proposal Examination

 Within one year of passing the comprehensive examination, a student shall take the Research Proposal Exam (RPE).
 The purpose of this oral examination is for the student to assimilate work done in an area of research and to define a research project that addresses one or more open important questions in this area.
-The RPE will be a 40 minute, public presentation followed by 20 minute of questions by the exam committee in private.
+The RPE will be a 40-minute, public presentation followed by 20 minutes of questions by the exam committee in private.
 The proposal should include a detailed explanation for how it proposes to address the open questions and preferably include preliminary results.
 The topic of the RPE will be chosen by the graduate student’s research advisor and will not necessarily be the student’s ultimate thesis topic.
 The questions will not be restricted to the RPE topic but will also require the student to demonstrate some breadth.
 The examination will be evaluated by a committee prepared by the student’s doctoral thesis advisor and will consist of at least two additional department faculty.
 The student will have at most two opportunities to pass this exam.
 Those who do not pass the RPE on the first try must make a second attempt within six months of this time.
 Students will not advance to Ph.D. candidacy without passing the RPE, and after two unsuccessful attempts will not receive additional TA support from the department.

 Waivers of departmental requirements, if not in violation of graduate school requirements, may be granted by recommendation of the Graduate Affairs Committee with approval of the Chairperson.
-Students with an advanced level of physics preparation are encouraged to take the Doctoral Comprehensive Examination upon arrival thereby accelerating their progress in the program.

 The Physics Department is strongly research oriented with faculty involved in both experimental and theoretical areas.
 The department is one of the strongest in materials and optics research, of both fundamental and applied topics using cutting-edge facilities.
 Some areas of current interest are in the condensed matter physics areas of superconductivity, photovoltaics, thermoelectrics, nanomaterials, plasmonics, plasmas, topological states, 2D atomic crystals, and other strongly correlated electron systems.
 Cutting-edge research facilities are available to our graduate students including: Scanning Tunneling Microscopy (STM); thin film growth; Angle Resolved PhotoEmission Spectroscopy (ARPES); Raman and Infrared microscopy; low temperature and high magnetic field Seebeck; thermal and electrical conductivity; Near-Field Scanning Optical Microscopy (NSOM/A-NSOM); x-ray; NMR; materials/nano-materials; (Clean Room) preparation laboratories; graduate and undergraduate computational facilities; and access to the University computing system.

 The Department of Physics is constantly enhancing and supplementing these facilities.
 In addition, the Department has developed strong ties to many outside facilities, including Los Alamos National Laboratory, Argonne National Laboratory, the Institute for Complex Adaptive Matter (ICAM), Brookhaven National Laboratory, the Naval Research Laboratory, and the National High Magnetic Field Laboratory.
 Boston College’s participation in the Boston Area Graduate School Consortium enables students to cross-register for graduate courses at Boston University, Brandeis University, and Tufts University.
-Students wishing more detailed information can write to the Physics Department or visit www.bc.edu/physics.
+Students wishing more detailed information can write to the Physics Department or visit bc.edu/physics.